The Complete Responsible Gambling Guide

 Recognizing You Have A Problem

 The hardest step is to recognize that the problem exists and that the person has run into trouble.
-One of the hardest parts is not to stop gambling but rather to admit the person has failed to keep the situation under control.
+One of the hardest parts is not to stop gambling but rather to admit that the person has failed to keep the situation under control.

 The gambler may admit that their gambling patterns are too much.
 However, in their opinion, there is nothing in their life that could replace this activity and be equally satisfying.
 The gamblers may also successfully rationalize their behavior and hide the problem.